allan-tulane/sp22-recitation-04-jimhaines37/recitation-04.md

 **Enter answer here**

+The work of word_count_reduce would be O(n), because reduce is implimented in parallel so the function is only dependent on input size

 5. Why are we going through all this trouble?
 Couldn't I just use this function to count words?